 Governments are using a range of measures to target solidarity such as:

 - Code of Conduct for NGOs that can result in delayed rescues at sea

 - Prosecutions and baseless charges to drag them through the courts

 - Entry bans into a country

-Governments are misusing anti-smuggling and counter-terrorism legislation to curb solidarity.
+Governments are also misusing anti-smuggling and counter-terrorism legislation to curb solidarity.

 Saving lives at sea

-Rescuers have experienced smear campaigns and criminal investigations.
-NGO boats have been blocked in port or impounded, leaving fewer boats available to save people from drowning.
+Sea rescuers have experienced smear campaigns and criminal investigations elsewhere in Europe.
+NGO boats have been blocked in ports or impounded, leaving fewer boats available to save people from drowning.